tencentyun/intlcloud-documents/product_new/计算产品中心/弹性伸缩/产品简介/访问管理_intl_en.md

 The following table lists the resource-level permissions operations APIs that Auto Scaling supports, as well as the resource path supported by each operation.
 When setting the resource path, you must modify variable parameters such as  `$region`, `$account`、`$LaunchConfigurationId`, and `$AutoScalingGroupId` according to your actual parameter information.
 You can also use `*` in the path as a wildcard character.
-For information about related concepts in CAM policies such as region, action, account, and resource, see [Element Reference](https://intl.cloud.tencent.com/document/product/598/10603).
+For information about related concepts in CAM policies such as region, action, account, and resource, see [Resource Description Method](https://intl.cloud.tencent.com/document/product/598/10606).

 | API: action              | Resource path: resource      |
 | :------------------------- | :----------------- |